httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Headers.

-The HTTP/2 PRIORITY_UPDATE frame MUST NOT be sent prior to opening the stream.
-If a PRIORITY_UPDATE is received prior to the stream being opened, it MAY be treated as a connection error of type PROTOCOL_ERROR.
+The PRIORITY_UPDATE frame MAY be sent before the stream that it references has been created.
+The Stream ID MUST be within the stream limit.
+If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this MUST be treated as a connection error of type PROTOCOL_ERROR.
+PRIORITY_UPDATE frames received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by stream limits.
+There is no bound on the number of PRIORITY_UPDATEs that can be sent, so an endpoint SHOULD store only the most recently received frame.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.

+If a client receives a PRIORITY_UPDATE frame, it MUST respond with a connection error of type PROTOCOL_ERROR.

 ## HTTP/3 PRIORITY_UPDATE Frame {#h3-update-frame}

-The HTTP/3 PRIORITY_UPDATE frame (type=0x10 or 0x11) is used by clients for
+The HTTP/3 PRIORITY_UPDATE frame (type=0xF or 0x10) is used by clients to
-reprioritization.
-It carries the identifer of the element that is being reprioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.
-PRIORITY_UPDATE with a frame type of 0x10 is used to reprioritize request streams, PRIORITY_UPDATE with a frame time of 0x11 is used to reprioritize push streams.
+signal the initial priority of a response, or to reprioritize a response or push stream.
+It carries the identifer of the element that is being prioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.
+PRIORITY_UPDATE with a frame type of 0xF is used for request streams, PRIORITY_UPDATE with a frame time of 0x11 is used for push streams.

 The PRIORITY_UPDATE frame MUST be sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
 Receiving a PRIORITY_UPDATE frame on a